 Not much.

-Enzo stepped forward, holding his own phone now.
-“And Pietro Lanza has already decided prison isn’t worth loyalty.
-He’s speaking to the police.”
+Enzo, standing near Lucia, looked down at his phone and said quietly, “And Pietro Lanza has already decided prison isn’t worth loyalty.
+He’s talking.”

 That broke the room.

-The particular recognition that comes when rich people realize a man they defended at dinner might soon require public disavowal.
+The awful recognition of wealthy people realizing a man they had defended over cocktails might soon require very public disavowal.

-“Matteo would have destroyed the company,” he said flatly.
-“He wanted audits, full transparency, union repairs, proper fuel sourcing.
-He was sentimental enough to think profit should survive daylight.”
+“Matteo would have ruined the company,” he said flatly.
+“He wanted audits, transparency, union safety reviews, proper fuel sourcing.
+He was sentimental enough to believe profit should survive daylight.”

 “And Lucia?”

-Cesare looked at her daughter in satin and pearls and didn’t even bother to pretend remorse.
+He looked straight at her daughter in satin and pearls.

 “She was going to make the same mistake.
 Marriage makes people brave.
 Very inconvenient.”

-Lucia made a sound that was almost a laugh and almost a sob.
+Lucia made a sound that was half laugh, half sob.

 She could have slapped him.

 “This man murdered my husband, tried to murder my daughter tonight, and framed the mechanic who tried to stop him.
-Take him.”
+Arrest him.”

-Cesare lunged once, not for her but for the notebook.
+Cesare lunged then — not for her, but for the evidence pouch.

 Leo moved first.